 Before using, take a moment to be sure the blade is adjusted properly so there are no surprises.

 A solidly built, reliable machine that is appropriate for professional woodworkers who do construction framing as well as window and door installations.
 It cuts smooth, has a lock-on button for ease of use, and weighs less than 6 pounds.

-A planer can make a mess so you'll likely want to purchase a broom or the optional dust bag.
+Can make a mess so you'll likely want to purchase a broom or the optional dust bag.

-DEWALT's planer has a maximum cut of 3/32 inches per pass and it features a calibrated knob for quick, easy and accurate depth setting.
+DeWalt's planer has a maximum cut of 3/32 inches per pass and it features a calibrated knob for quick, easy and accurate depth setting.
 Additionally, this tool has 3 precision machined guides which allow for 3 distinct beveling channels.